FlorentinaSimlinger/MySmartVocabularyTrainer/README.md

  you quit the application, thus the result only appears after you login again)
 12) You can also search specific entries in your database

+##Phase 4: Task 2
+- In SingleEntry I make appropriate use of the Map interface because a SingleEntry consists of a HashMap.
+I use the built in put and get methods to set key and value pairs and retrieve values based on keys.

 ##Ideas for extended version
 - option to change existing entry if new entry with duplicate description is added
 - scrape websites for example sentences and synonyms